tamersp25/docs/docs/engines/engine-standards.md

 #### Overview

-This document outlines the new proposed standard for Veritone&rsquo;s engine inputs and outputs.
+This document outlines the new proposed standard for Veritone&rsquo;s cognitive engine inputs and outputs.
 This document will serve as a guide for how our engine inputs and outputs will be normalized for processing.

 Veritone has architected its platform to be flexible and extensible to accommodate development partners across many different categories of cognition.